 Disturbance at the breeding site Intensity, frequency, timing and duration Disturbance occurs at levels that do not significantly impact on birds at the breeding site Disturbance events at the nest site/breeding colony level can result in a reduction of overall productivity and even lead to the abandonment of the breeding colony.
 The impact of any significant disturbance (direct or indirect) to the breeding population will ultimately affect the achievement of targets for population size and/or spatial distribution.
 Disturbance contributes to increased energetic expenditure, which can result in increased likelihood of mortality or reduced fitness (if energy expenditure is greater than energy gain) and, in turn, negatively impact population trends.
-Factors such as intensity, frequency, timing, and duration of a (direct or indirect) disturbance source must be taken into account to determine the potential impact upon the targets for population size and spatial distribution Disturbance at areas ecologically connected to the colony Intensity, frequency, timing and duration Disturbance occurs at levels that do not significantly impact on breeding population Seabird species can make extensive use of the marine waters adjacent to their breeding colonies for non site-specific maintenance behaviours (e.g. courtship, bathing, preening), as defined in McSorley et al. (2003) Barriers to connectivity Number, location, shape, and area (ha) Barriers do not significantly impact the population's access to the SPA or other ecologically important sites outside the SPA require regular and efficient access to marine waters ecologically connected to the colony in order to
+Factors such as intensity, frequency, timing, and duration of a (direct or indirect) disturbance source must be taken into account to determine the potential impact upon the targets for population size and spatial distribution Disturbance at areas ecologically connected to the colony Intensity, frequency, timing and duration Disturbance occurs at levels that do not significantly impact on breeding population Seabird species can make extensive use of the marine waters adjacent to their breeding colonies for non site-specific maintenance behaviours (e.g. courtship, bathing, preening).
+Work carried out in the UK found that the highest densities of Fulmar performing these behaviours occurred within 2km of the breeding colony (McSorley et al., 2003) Barriers to connectivity Number, location, shape, and area (ha) Barriers do not significantly impact the population's access to the SPA or other ecologically important sites outside the SPA require regular and efficient access to marine waters ecologically connected to the colony in order to